axu2/improved-seam-carving/README.md

-After reading the readme, you can view the notebook here for the implementation:

-https://nbviewer.jupyter.org/github/axu2/improved-seam-carving/blob/master/Improved%20Seam%20Carving.ipynb

 **TLDR:** In class, I learned the most basic version of seam carving.
 Then I read about the improved seam carving algorithm by the same author.
 I implemented both methods really fast using numpy.
 I can probably make them even faster and add them to scikit-image.

+**Implementation:**

+https://nbviewer.jupyter.org/github/axu2/improved-seam-carving/blob/master/Improved%20Seam%20Carving.ipynb

 # Improved Seam Carving Using Forward Energy